Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/using_apis_edition.md

 * Any metadata

 OpenAPI could help you with schema modeling and documentation (there are other options but they often change names.
 E.g. Apiary, Blueprint). _RAML_ is a schema modeling language.
 You could look at [API commons](http://apicommons.org/) and get inspired for some parts of your APIs.

+*Exercise*: Think about the most important _nouns_ in your usecases.
+Write down on sticky notes and connect with yarn to features and usecases previously put on the board.